jca02266/lha/README.md

  Total         1 file        0       0 ******            Jul 29 00:18
 ```

-Note that there is a theory that the `-lhd-` method cannot be used with level 0 headers.
+There was a theory that the `-lhd-` method could not be used with the level 0 header.

   <http://kuwa.xps.jp/x68k/KGARC/ARC/LHAHED15.ZIP>

-However, Haruyasu Yoshizaki's original LHA for DOS/Windows (ver 2.55, 2.67) creates -lhd- method in
+However, Haruyasu Yoshizaki's original LHA for DOS/Windows (ver 2.55, 2.67) creates `-lhd-` method in level 0
-level 0 header.
+header.

 This opinion was acknowledged. (<http://kuwa.xps.jp/diary/2002-10.html#27_3>)
 The above document have been fixed.